rizmtl/iot-cloud/README.md

 * To clean dB to add fresh new devices `docker exec -it --user root api_server /usr/local/bin/node/opt/iot/api_server/simulator/index.js --clean`

 # Project Setup
-Below are steps to start the project.
+Steps to start project:

 * Clone this repo
 * Navigate to root folder and create docker containers `docker-compose build`
 * Run the containers after they are created `docker-compose up`.
 * Start device simulation.
-It is recommend to use `--auto` option, as this will auto generate devices and start simulation.
-Device paramters are updated every 3 seconds.
-Note that any devices that are stored in dB will be also added to simulation.
+It is recommended to use `--auto` option, this will auto generate devices and start the simulation.
+Device parameters are updated every 3 seconds.
+Note: Any devices that are stored in dB will also be added to the simulation.
   ```
   docker exec -it --user root api_server /usr/local/bin/node /opt/iot/api_server/simulator/index.js --auto
   ```
-* Open browser and navigate to `localhost:8080`
+* Open browser and navigate to `http://localhost:8080`